-Throughout the VISION 2050 process, feedback from participants at all partner workshops was incorporated with the input provided by the participants at public workshops, as well as the feedback provided by the public through the VISION 2050 website, SEWRPC surveys, U.S. mail, and email.
-Combined results from the fourth set of partner and public workshops can be found at http://vision2050sewis.com/Vision2050/The-Process/Alternative-Plans.
+Throughout the VISION 2050 process, feedback from participants at all partner workshops is being incorporated with the input provided by the participants at public workshops, as well as the feedback provided by the public through the VISION 2050 website, SEWRPC surveys, U.S. mail, and email.
+Compilations of Visioning Results can be found at http://vision2050/TheResults.

-All feedback on the alternatives presented in 2015 was considered as Commission staff developed a preliminary recommended plan for VISION 2050.
-The preliminary recommended plan was evaluated and presented for public comment in spring 2016.
+All feedback on the alternatives presented in 2015 will be considered as Commission staff develop a preliminary recommended plan for VISION 2050.
+The preliminary recommended plan will be evaluated and presented for public comment in spring 2016.